 Dolores Olmedo was a wealthy art collector, friend, and model to Diego Rivera.
 Her house in Xochimilco (the southern part of Mexico City) and her art collection were converted into a museum with peacocks running around the grounds.
 She was able to locate and purchase a number of Diego’s early pieces from his time in Europe.

 I want to make a day of visiting the chinampas and the museum because they are both in Xochimilco.
 There are ornately decorated boats called trajineras that used to be party boats.
 As I understand it Chinampa del Sol Yolcan is the premier heirloom vegetable grower that supplies all the biggest chefs.
-They have a community agricultural program and to deliver exotic fruits and vegetables to people who like to eat well.
+They have a community agricultural program and deliver exotic fruits and vegetables to people who like to eat well.
 Their tour of the chinampa system looks unreal.

 Antiguo Colegio San Ildefonso

-The 18th-century colonial baroque architecture used to be a Jesuit college, then the national preparatory school and today is a museum with an impressive collection of murals.
+This example of 18th-century colonial Baroque architecture used to be a Jesuit college, then the national preparatory school, and today is a museum with an impressive collection of murals.
 This was Diego Rivera’s first mural.
 José Vasconcelos gave Diego this mural to paint in 1922 when Frida Kahlo was a 16-year-old schoolgirl at the National Preparatory School.
 They wouldn’t get together until much later but their paths crossed while he was painting this mural.

 Secretaría de Educación Pública

 Diego spent five or six years painting here originally at the behest of the Secretary of Public Education José Vasconcelos and President Alvaro Obregon.
 There is a section of the mural that was painted in 1928 or 1929 that shows Frida Kahlo arming the peasant soldiers that I really want to see.
 The Secretary of Education building is only a block away from the National Preparatory school building so you can hit a few murals really quickly.